bfh-evg/uniboard/modules/bfh-configuration/Component.md

 ## Basic Description

-This component provides a ConfigurationManager, which allows to either load the configurations from either JNDI or from a file.
+This component provides a ConfigurationManager, which allows to load the configurations from either JNDI or from a file.

 ## Services